Danelle Tan: Club career

 In 2019, Tan joined Still Aerion, an amateur women's team from the FAS Women's National League.
 Scoring on her debut match in May 2019 at the age of 14 made her the second-youngest goal scorer in the league's history.
 Tan scored 16 goals in 6 games and became the league's top scorer for the season.
-She also scored 4 goals in the Challenge Cup and helped the club to enter the finals where they lost 0–1 to Tanjong Pagar United FC.
+She also scored 4 goals in the Challenge Cup and helped the club to enter the finals where they lost 0–1 to Tanjong Pagar United.

 Tan then joined Lion City Sailors in 2020 but played no official matches due to the COVID-19 pandemic in Singapore.
-While studying at Mill Hill School in London, she was part of the school's First XI football team and was the first female footballer player in the team.
+While studying at Mill Hill School in London, she was part of the school's first XI football team and was the first female footballer in the team.

 Tan made her debut for Lion City Sailors in July 2022 against Still Aerion FC.
 She scored two minutes after coming on in the second half and she scored again 14 minutes later.

 Tan became the first female Singaporean to play in a European league when she came on as a substitute for London Bees in their 2–1 defeat by Plymouth Argyle.

+Tan became the first Asian to join Borussia Dortmund in July 2023.
+Tan scored her first goal for Dortmund in a pre-season friendly against Alemannia Aachen.
+She was also awarded the top scorer with five goals in the Peuler Deerns Cup which Dortmund won.
+Tan made her competitive debut on 12 August 2023 for Dortmund in a 7–0 win against SC Borchen in the Westphalian Cup.
+She scored three goals in six pre-season friendlies.

+On her debut match for Dortmund in the Landesliga against DJK Spvgg Herten, Tan made three assists and scored a hat-trick in a 13–0 rout.
+She was voted player of the match for her efforts.
+Dortmund won the fifth-tier Landesliga and was promoted to the fourth-tier Westfalenliga with 5 games to go in the season.
+Tan contributed 14 goals in 20 matches.
+Ten days later, Tan helped her team lift the Kreispokal, a regional cup, with a 1–0 win over SpVg Berghofen in the final on 1 May.

+In August 2024 Tan received her first professional contract joining Australian club Brisbane Roar.
+She made her debut on 4 January 2025 in a 1–2 defeat against Canberra United.
+She scored in Brisbane Roar's tour in Singapore during their friendly match against a Singapore Women's Premier League All-stars team.
+She left the club upon the expiration of her contract.